mrlesmithjr/ansible-consul-cluster/README.md

 #### Updating Variables

 You will first need to spin up 3 VMs for the Consul cluster.
+These VMs are to be provisioned in a vSphere environment.

 Modify the following to meet your environment requirements: